SergiyKochenko/Django-React-Build-a-Location-Based-Real-Estate-Website/README.md

 2. Ensure that the image array is correctly populated from the listing details.
 3. Run the development server (`npm start`), navigate to a listing detail page (e.g., `/listings/:id`) and use the arrow controls to browse the images.

+## Displaying Information about the Property Listing

+The Listing Detail page now displays additional information for each property.
+In addition to an image slider, the page shows:
+- The property title and borough.
+- The formatted posting date.
+- Detailed price information including listing type, property status (Sale/Rent), and rental frequency.
+- A summary of property features such as number of rooms, furnished status, pool, elevator, CCTV, and parking.
+- A complete description of the property.

 ## Usage
 - **Development Mode:** Both Django and React servers run concurrently to provide a live development environment.
 - **Testing:**